alexyz/sysmips/README.md

 Loosely based on the mipsem project (a user-level MIPS R2000A/Linux emulator)

-This project is NOT officially associated with Imagination Technologies, Galileo Technology, Intel or any other company
+This project is NOT officially associated with Imagination Technologies or any other company

 ## Suggested Reading